Generalised Scheme of Preferences (GSP)

 - A number of overseas countries and territories, which have an alternative EU market access arrangement for developed markets.

-- Reinforcing the incentives for the respect of core human and labour rights, environmental and good governance standards through the GSP+ arrangement.
+- Reinforce the trade incentives for the respect of core human and labour rights, environmental and good governance standards through the GSP+ arrangement.

 - Strengthen the effectiveness of the trade concessions for Least Developed Countries through the "Everything but Arms" scheme.
 Reducing GSP to fewer beneficiaries should reduce competitive pressure and make the preferences for LDCs more meaningful.

-More details in the The EU’s new Generalised Scheme of Preferences and Presentation Highlights of the EU’s new General Scheme of Preferences factsheets.
+More details in the The EU’s new Generalised Scheme of Preferences (factsheets)

 More on Generalised Scheme of Preferences